luanbalbi/javascript30/README.md

 Day 21 - I've learned how to use Geolocation with JS and built a wind rose for direction and velocity.
 <br>Check it out: https://luanbalbi-javascript30.glitch.me/Day21-Geolocation/

+On day 22, I've learned how to add a highlight effect to follow mouse pointer when focusing a link.
+<br>Check it out: https://luanbalbi-javascript30.glitch.me/Day22-Follow_Along_Link_Highlighter/